matthewDavidson1997/Marks-File-Create-Program/README.md

 Creating manually is error-prone and time consuming.

-Due to possible sensitivity issues some reference files have not being included in this repository.
+Some reference files have not being included in this repository.

 Due to this, the program will fail unless a dummy file is used.
 This may be included in a future update.